Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/ota/docs/developer_guide.md

     }
 ```

-The template of a callback handler function, `sys_ota_cb()` is implemented in `ota_app.c` with all the potential events from the OTA system service.
+The template of a callback handler function, `sys_ota_cb()` is implemented in `app_ota.c` with all the potential events from the OTA system service.
 Developer can modify this template to build their own custom logic as per system/application requirements.

 ```c
     void sys_ota_cb(uint32_t event, void * data, void *cookie) {